gabelluardo/itertools/README.md

 ### Simple Permutations

-Yields `r` length `Arrays` from the input `iterable`.
-Order of selection is important and elements are chosen without replacement.
-If `r` is undefined, then the length of the `iterable` is used.
+Returns successive `r-length` permutations of elements from the `iterable`.

 <!-- deno-fmt-ignore -->